-In many parts of the world soil is often too dry for grass to grow.
-Especially in a commercial faming operations which often require well managed irritation systems.
-Some legumes are drought tolerant such as lablab and cowpeas, Often they are grown places which have dry soils such as Africa and Australia.
+In many parts of the world, the soil is often too dry for grass to grow.
+Especially in commercial farming operations which often require well-managed irrigation systems.
+Some legumes are drought-tolerant such as lablab and cowpeas, Often they are grown places which have dry soils such as Africa and Australia.

-In home gardens lupins and mustard are often grown together in vegetable gardens to fallow the soil.
+In home gardens, lupins and mustard are often grown together in vegetable gardens to fallow the soil.
 The lupins and mustard are dug into the soil a few weeks before planting a crop of vegetables.
-Home gardening do this not only to increase the nitrogen and improve the soil structure.
-It also suppresses weed growth prior to planting.

 Example of legumes popular around the world.